Wizard-collab/Documentation/source/Quickstart.rst

   :width: 300
   :alt: Alternative text

+.. note:: We recommand to change the admin password after the first connection to limit access to this user profile

 If you create a user, you will need to fill theses informations :

 .. image:: _images/Create_user_3.jpg